pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

     >>> ds.compress(RLELossless, encoding_plugin='pylibjpeg')

-The RLE compression method is well supported by DICOM applications and can compress a wide range of images, however it usually less efficient than the JPEG family of compression schemes.
+The RLE compression method is well supported by DICOM applications and can compress a wide range of images, however it's usually less efficient than the JPEG family of compression schemes.
 More information on performing compression with *RLE Lossless* can be found in the :doc:`RLE encoding guide</guides/encoding/rle_lossless>`.